hilary/mastertomain/README.md

 ## Background

-The master-slave is an outdated and offensive metaphor and does not have a place in modern technology.
-Arguments can be made that the master branch references a master copy relationship, but [evidence]( https://github.com/bitkeeper-scm/bitkeeper/blob/master/doc/HOWTO.ask#L223 "bitkeeper reference") points to the contrary.
+The master-slave metaphor is outdated and offensive and does not have a place in modern technology.
+Arguments have been made that the master branch references a master copy relationship, but [evidence]( https://github.com/bitkeeper-scm/bitkeeper/blob/master/doc/HOWTO.ask#L223 "bitkeeper reference") points to the contrary.
 In either case empathy is important and if changing one term is less harmful, let's do it.

 ## Instructions